 A journalist investigates the disappearance of a tradwife influencer, and every single person she interviews is giving her a different version of events.
 The followers, the family, the brand manager, the husband.
 Piazza is a former journalist herself, and you can feel that training in how she pulls one thread and the whole sweater comes apart.
 The sweater here is the curated online life of a woman who may not exist the way any of her 4 million followers think she does.

-This came out the same year as Yesteryear, which tells you something about the cultural moment we’re in.
-Two major publishers independently looked at the tradwife phenomenon and both decided: this is thriller material.
+This dropped about nine months before Yesteryear did, which tells you everything about the cultural moment we’re in.
+Two major publishers looked at the tradwife phenomenon inside a one-year window and independently decided: this is thriller material.
 Piazza’s angle is the investigation.
 Burke’s is the lived experience of being trapped inside the performance.
 Read them back to back and you get the full picture of what books like Yesteryear are really about.
 (It’s not the sourdough.)

 Who it’s for: Readers looking for books like Yesteryear with a true-crime investigation structure layered on top.
 If you’ve ever scrolled an influencer’s feed at midnight and thought, “Something about this woman’s life is not real,” Piazza wrote the book about what happens when someone actually checks.